ddeka0/Docker-Componse/README.md

 ![alt text](https://github.com/ddeka0/msp/blob/master/Screenshot%20from%202019-03-11%2023-38-30.png)

 ## Note regarding docker-compose file
-         uncomment the volume section in dev mode in dev mode : run npm install inside in the host for example in this project
+         python folder is for single container explanation with dockerfile uncomment the volume section in dev mode in dev mode : run npm install inside in the host for example in this project